7 Best Ways to Fix Peeling Laminate Floor (Must-Try!)

 If the peeling is too far gone, the glue may not be effective.
 In such a case, you will need to remove the peeling laminate.
 Use sandpaper to sand off that floor area, and you can proceed to paint or replace the board.

 Using a DIY laminate repair kit is best to fix a chipped laminate floor.
-You can get a laminate repair kit at any home improvement store with a sample of your laminate flooring or can buy one online.
+You can get a laminate repair kit at any home improvement store.
+Bring a sample of your laminate flooring, or buy one online.

-Consider a kit that has a wide range of color options and a color chart to match your flooring color as closely as possible.
+Consider a kit with a wide range of color options.
+It includes a color chart to help you match your flooring color as closely as possible.

 Note: You should have a damp paper towel or cloth around if you need to clean things.